22 Ways to Make Your Home and Street Safer

 -Lock the doors and windows of your cars and homes at all times (only keep inaccessible windows open).

--Triple lock your patio doors with the door lock, bolt, and a stick and install door plates on the other entrances.
+-Triple lock your patio doors with the door lock, bolt, and a stick, and install door plates on the other entrances.

 -Install an alarm system and display signs and stickers on your property.